flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

 The High Angle of Attack Protection is engaged when:

-- current angle of attack ia greater that &alpha;~prot~ (in Normal Law) when above 100ft RA
+- Current angle of attack ia greater than &alpha;~prot~ (in Normal Law) when above 100ft RA
 - Below 100 ft RA during the landing, when &alpha;~max~ is reached

-### Indication and warnings
+### Indications and Warnings

 !!! block ""
     ![High Angle of Attack Protection Speeds](../../assets/advanced-guides/protections/speedband_aoa.png "High Angle of Attack Protection Speeds"){loading=lazy align=left width=15%}

     - 1: Green Dot Speed is the best lift-to-drag ratio speed in the clean configuration.
-    - 2: V~LS~ is minimal selectable speed providing an appropriate margin to the stall speed.
+    - 2: VLS is the lowest selectable speed and provides an appropriate margin to the stall speed.
 The autopilot will not go below this speed if autothrust is active.
     - 3: Selected speed in the FCU
     - 4: &alpha;~prot~ limit
         - this speed is maintained when side stick is neutral